slavielle/shore/README.md

 ## What is it ?

-### A runtime environment for web development
+### A runtime environment for web development build on top of docker

-As a web developer developing websites using, among others, Drupal and Symfony, I’m interested in Docker as a local web development environment (in substitution to VM that i found slow).
+As a web developer developing websites using, among others, Drupal and Symfony, I’m interested in Docker as a local runtime environment for projects I'm working on, in substitution to VM that I found slow and weighing.

-Docker is a wonderful tool, not that hard to start with but, it could be a bit tricky to use in some case.
+Docker is a wonderful tool, not that hard to work with but, it could be a bit tricky to use in some case.

-Shore is an attempt to make an easy to use web development environment on top of Docker for people who like me, work as a developer on little or middle sized website’ projects.
+Shore is an attempt to make an easy to use web development environment on top of Docker for people who like me, work as a developer on little or middle sized website projects.

 Shore is mainly a bunch of bash scripts (host side and container side) and a few tricks around Docker.
-It uses basically only one container aiming to host:
+It uses basically only one container aiming to run:
-  - Runtime environment tools (such as Apache, PHP, MySQL, etc.)
+  - Runtime tools (such as Apache, PHP, MySQL, etc.)
   - Building tools (such as gulp, sass, Drush, etc.) for a project.

 This way you can easily archive and restore or share your Docker image with colleagues working on the same project, not bothering too much about Docker’s convolutions.